 Put simply, a market order is an instruction to one of our traders to buy a currency once it hits your required rate.
 Our team will place the market order onto our system to ensure that you can secure your stipulated rate at any time, day or night (provided the markets are open).
 Naturally, given the uncertainty of the currency markets, there is no way of knowing when your required rate will be met, or even if it will, but if/when the rate you have stipulated is achieved, you guarantee execution.

-A market order is an instruction given to your currency consultant to make a buy or sell trade.
-This is usually done immediately, however you can add in ‘triggers’ such as a Limit Order or a Stop Loss and the order will be completed at some time in the future, based upon market movements.
+A market order is usually done immediately, but you can give additional instructions, such as a limit order or stop loss order, which means the market order will be completed at some point in the future, dependent on market movements.

 What is a Limit Order?

 A limit order enables you to set a specific rate of exchange that is above current market levels.
 Once this rate is reached, you will automatically purchase your currency.
 Limit orders are particularly useful if you know you need to make a payment in a foreign currency at some point in the future, but are not bound by tight deadlines.
 If this is the case, then it is worth using a limit order to try and achieve a better exchange rate than the one available at the present moment.
 Putting plans in place to take advantage of favourable currency movements can be an astute move for businesses with dealings in foreign currencies.

 What is a Stop Loss Order?